amitkaps/empower/_posts/2013-08-01-cooperation.md

 4. Remove yourself from the scene.
 Believe it or not, many fights happen because you are present.
 They want to involve you and get your attention or feel important by your taking side or both.
 Your reluctance to get involved leads them to resolve it themselves and leaves you stress free.

-5. Continuously lovely-label the positive behaviours of both the children.
-Lovely labels diffuse the power struggle, attention grabbing or hurtful feelings (all reasons for fights).
-At a quieter time reinforce to each child how both are differently smart and lovable.
-(See ‘Genie Worth-It’ below).
+5. At a quieter time either otgether or individually listen to thier feelings and thoughts about the issue.
+Ask open questions to make them explore themselves more (and not to give gyan).

 6. Use humor.
 Laughter is the best medicine.
 If they are laughing, they can’t be fighting!
 One father would mimic a TV reporter.
 He would offer the mike (his thumb) to the children “The action reporter here.
 Who would like to be the first to speak into my camera and give our audience your version of what is happening here?”
 Once the children have told their story (amidst laughter) he would end by turning towards the imaginary camera, “Viewers you got the first hand report of the problem here.
 Tune in tomorrow to see how these brilliant children solve this problem.
 Ta Da!”